InsForge SDK Skill

 Real-time Configuration

-For real-time channels and database triggers, use insforge db query with SQL to create triggers that publish to channels.
+For real-time channels and database triggers, use SQL migrations or database admin tooling to configure channels, triggers, and policies.
 The real-time SDK is for frontend event handling and messaging, not backend configuration.

 Create Database Triggers